genesiscommunitysuccess/docs/docs/00_gpalx/01_quick-start/02_create_application.md

 ```

 ### Configuration
-We now want to configure our project.
+You are now ready to configure your project.
 There are a number of fields to fill in to help us get the best possible start.

 :::tip